bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 - a macguffin you have to get to be able to access the darkweb ('darkscape navigator'?)

-Small book-keeping request.
-Usually "data" in the form of enums or constants we typically store in a data folder so it's easier to find.

-backdoored servers need visual indicators

-Make network wider at deeper parts?

-preventDuplicates on the run options is very powerful here, and almost necessary to stop sepuku on the player's machine.
-Should be emphasised in the docs

-a button to kill all darknet scripts

 have a clear immediate reward from tier 1 that isn't just cha XP